top of page

 The last quote I have included as part of the initial set up is similar in some ways to “you’re supposed to know about conscience”, and puts a kind of button on this scene before it becomes about some different things as Lord Asriel enters.

-We spend eight pages with Lyra and her demon in one mode, one which we can soon infer is a common state for them, of lightly bickering as the more nervy and sensible Pantalaimon attempts to curb the more reckless and curious Lyra.
+We spend eight pages with Lyra and her demon in one mode, one which we can soon infer is a common state for them, which is to say of lightly bickering as the more nervy and sensible Pantalaimon attempts to curb the more reckless and curious Lyra.
 The stakes escalate and the squabbling comes to a head; and they fall out and both assume self-righteous silent treatment of each other.

 Her exercise in silent thoughtfulness is not one that lasts long, and she’s soon forgotten that she’s being proud and does just what she decided not to do a moment ago - asks Pantalaimon for his opinion on the questions in her mind.
 He responds equally casually.
 Their relationship has already reset to intimacy and allyship, admitting uncertainty and chewing over difficult thoughts together.

-the scene shifts into another gear and focuses on a different relationship and new secondary character, and then subsequently dense informational plotty dialogue.
+Lord Asriel interrupts Lyra and Pantalaimon's resumed conversation with his entrance, and it's here that the scene shifts into another gear and focuses on a different relationship and new secondary character, and then subsequently dense informational plotty dialogue.

 So it's neat that in these initial eight pages a little arc has played out between Lyra and Pantalaimon and it's one by which we can infer a whole history and wider life.
 Their back-and-forth, his sensible hesitance to her bold curiosity, the casual insults, all escalating to a point of haughty silence - and then the swiftness with which difference is forgotten, the implicit trust and equality of the relationship reasserting itself.
 It's a whole little story of a relationship played out over a very few sentences of focus scattered over just eight pages of action and other introductory information.
-We have our pattern set and signed off for the Lyra/Pan dynamic, and are ready to take it as established and turn our attention to other matters by the time Lord Asriel enters.
+We have our pattern set and signed off for the Lyra/Pan dynamic, and are ready to take it as read and turn our attention to other matters by the time Lord Asriel enters.

 Not that we feel we know everything we need to know, far from it.
 Pullman has also instilled, by the means described above, a sense that we need to hold open our imaginations and curiosity.
 But we have a complete working model of how this dynamic operates.

-This is also a good point to bring up the scene that plays out over these eight pages as a whole and how it begins a pattern in the narrative which is itself part of the toolkit by which Pullman builds the emotional understanding of dæmons.
+This is also a good point to bring up the scene that plays out over these eight pages as a whole and how it begins a pattern in the narrative which is itself part of the toolkit by which Pullman builds our emotional understanding of dæmons.

 The pattern is another way of really teaching us on an emotional level what dæmons mean.
 Lyra’s tumultuous life has many people with a kindly or solicitous interest in her, many allies and enemies.
-Sometimes Pantalaimon disappears into the background as Lyra is fascinated by a new presence like Iorek Byrnison, or sometimes Lyra seems to disappear a bit for Pan as he finds joy swimming as a dolphin amongst a pod.
-But other characters and concerns always fall away, and she and Pantalaimon still have each other.
+Sometimes Pantalaimon disappears into the background as Lyra is fascinated by a new presence like Iorek Byrnison, or sometimes Lyra seems to disappear a bit for Pan as when he finds joy swimming as a dolphin amongst a pod.
+But other characters and concerns always fall away, and Lyra and Pantalaimon still have each other.

 It's the lesson of the book, and the characters themselves discuss it at last in the closing pages:

 “We’d be alone.
 Iorek Byrnison couldn’t follow us and help.
 Nor could Farder Coram or Serafina Pekkela, or Lee Scoresby or no one.”
 “Just us then.
 Don’t matter.
-We’re not alone, anyway; not like…” She knew he meant, not like Tony Makarios; not like those poor, lost dæmons at Bolvangar; we’re still on being; both of us are one.
+We’re not alone, anyway; not like…” She knew he meant, not like Tony Makarios; not like those poor, lost dæmons at Bolvangar; we’re still one being; both of us are one.
 Behind them lay pain and death and fear; ahead of them lay doubt, and danger, and fathomless mysteries.
 But they were not alone.
 So Lyra and her dæmon turned away from the world they were born in, and looked towards the sun, and walked into the sky.”

 And while the repetition, Lyra and her dæmon, enforces the sense of permanence, it also showcases the pair’s growth.
 If the first scene shows the Lyra/Pantalaimon dynamic at its most immature, the young brother/sister comparison I made, later instances of Lyra/Pan scenes show how the pair begin to communicate in a more sophisticated way.